Biomedical & Surgical Research

 Field Trips

-In the past, students have engaged in hands-on surgery simulations using the model emergency room furnished with actual machines used to monitor blood pressure, heart beat and breathing as well as realistic lights, instruments, operating table and so on.
+Students have engaged in hands-on surgery simulations using the model emergency room furnished with actual machines used to monitor blood pressure, heartbeat, and breathing, as well as realistic lights, instruments, an operating table, and so on.
 Students have also visited the Museum of Medicine at Harvard and toured the famous Longwood Medical Area, Brigham and Women’s Hospital, Boston Children’s Hospital, and Dana Farber Cancer Institute.

 Dr. Robin earned his Bachelors degree in Biochemistry and Molecular Biology before earning his MD from SUNY Upstate Medical School.
 After earning his Masters in Education, Jeff began teaching at top-ranked Wellesley High School.
 He is highly interested in how disease processes affect human physiology and how surgical procedures aim to correct these abnormal processes.